African coral reefs: Eastern and Southern African reefs

 As with coral reefs elsewhere, African coral reefs are more biologically diverse than the surrounding ocean, and support species such as the mantis shrimp, potato grouper, humphead wrasse and maxima clam, as well as many seaweeds and corals.

 On the east coast, temperatures average about 26 C over the year.
-The average rainfall is highest between January to April, at about 300 mm, and lowest during August to November, at about 100 mm.
+The average rainfall is highest between January and April, at about 300 mm, and lowest during August to November, at about 100 mm.

 There are multiple threats to the reefs, such a tourist diving and damaging the corals, or taking samples.
 Then there are industrial run-offs and pollutants, untreated sewage and the increasing sediment flows in rivers that threaten all of the coastal ecosystems.
 The reef is also threatened by climate change.
 Due to global warming, the sea surface temperature increases and in 1997/98 a particularly severe 'El Nino' killed 90 percent of corals on the reef.
 The CORDIO (COral Reef Degradation in the Indian Ocean) NGO have set up an East African task force to monitor the reef's management.